2025–26 Denver Pioneers men's ice hockey season

-The 2025–26 Denver Pioneers men's ice hockey season will be the 77th season of play for the program and 13th in the NCHC.
-The Pioneers will represent the University of Denver in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Magness Arena and be coached by David Carle in his 8th season.
+The 2025–26 Denver Pioneers men's ice hockey season is the 77th total for the program, and the 13th as a member of the National Collegiate Hockey Conference (NCHC).
+The Pioneers represent the University of Denver in the 2025–26 NCAA Division I men's ice hockey season.
+The team plays home games at Magness Arena in Denver, Colorado and are led by eighth-year head coach David Carle.